dofloinn/Fallout3rdYear/1_CloudComputing/All Notes.md

 ### <mark style="background: #BABD00;">Security Threat: HyperJacking:</mark>

-<mark style="background: #BABD00;">Hyperjacking:</mark> It enables an attacker to install a rogue hypervisor or Virtual Machine Monitor (VMM) that can take control of the underlying server resources
+<mark style="background: #BABD00;">Hyperjacking:</mark> It enables an attacker to install a rogue hypervisor or <mark style="background: #BABD00;">Virtual Machine Monitor (VMM)</mark> that can take control of the underlying server resources.

-An attacker can run unauthorised applications on a guest OS without the OS realising it
+An attacker can run unauthorised applications on a guest OS without the OS realising it.

-An attacker could control the interaction between the VMs and the underlying server
+An attacker could control the interaction between the VMs and the underlying server.

-Regular security measures are ineffective against hyperjacking
+Regular security measures are ineffective against hyperjacking.

 <mark style="background: #BABD00;">Measures against hyperjacking include:</mark>
 - Hardware-assisted secure launching of the hypervisor